-Corruption is a problem that has hampered the growth of our country is not one but many ways.
+Corruption is a problem that has hampered the growth of our country in not one but many ways.
 It is also one of the most common English speech topics for students.
-The idea behind giving this topic in a speech on corruption is to enlighten students on our country’s problems and how we can resolve them.
-Here, in this blog, we give a sample speech on corruption, which will come in handy for you in the future.
+The idea behind giving this as a topic in a speech is to enlighten students on our country’s problems and how we can resolve them.
+Here, in this blog, we give you a sample speech on corruption, which will come in handy for you in the future.

 Must Read: Speech on Indian Education System